Weechat, SSH and Notification

 There are many ways one can use weechat and the one I chose is to run it in tmux on a cloud server.
 In other words, I have a Linux server running on one of the many cloud providers on which I have tmux and weechat installed and configured the way I like them.
 If you run a setup like mine, then you might face the same issue I have with IRC notifications.

 After trying multiple solutions offered online which included various plugins, I decided to write my own.
-That's when weenotify was born.
-If you know my background then you know, already, that I am a big on open source so weenotify first released on gitlab and after a few changes, requested by a weechat developer (FlashCode in #weechat on Freenode), became as an official weechat plugin.
+That’s when weenotify was born.
+If you know my background then you know, already, that I am big on open source so weenotify was first released on Gitlab.
+After a few changes, requested by a weechat developer (FlashCode in #weechat on Freenode), weenotify became as an official weechat plugin.

-Without getting into too much detail, weenotify acts as both a weechat plugin and a server.
-The main function is to get weechat notifications and patch them through the system's notification system.
+Without getting into too many details, weenotify acts as both a weechat plugin and a server.
+The main function is to intercept weechat notifications and patch them through the system’s notification system.
 In simple terms, if someone mentions your name, you will get a pop-up notification on your system with information about that.
-The script can be configured to work locally if you run weechat on your own machine.
-It also can be configured to open a socket and send the notification to weenotify running as a server which will display the notification on the system it is running on.
+The script can be configured to work locally, if you run weechat on your own machine, or to open a socket and send the notification to weenotify running as a server.
+In the latter configuration, weenotify will display the notification on the system the server is running on.